Molmed/checkQC/README.md

 In addition to running like a commandline application, CheckQC can be run as a simple webservice.

-To run it you simply need to provide the path to a directory where runfolders that you want to be able check are located.
+To run it you simply need to provide the path to a directory where runfolders that you want to be able to check are located.
 This is given as `MONITOR_PATH` below.
-There are a also a number of optional arguments that can be passed to the service.
+There are also a number of optional arguments that can be passed to the service.

 ```